Kelmscott Manor

-Kelmscott Manor is a limestone manor house in the Cotswolds village of Kelmscott, in West Oxfordshire, southern England.
+Kelmscott Manor is a limestone manor house in the Cotswolds village of Kelmscott, in West Oxfordshire, southern England, close to the River Thames.
 It dates from around 1570, with a late 17th-century wing, and is listed Grade I on the National Heritage List for England.
-It is situated close to the River Thames.
-The nearest town is Lechlade-On-Thames.
+The house was the country home of the writer, designer and socialist William Morris from 1871 until his death in 1896.

 History 1570 to 1870

 The house was built by local farmer Thomas Turner and remained in the family for many generations.
 After George Turner died in 1734, the house was let out.
 The house was originally called Lower House, but became Kelmscott Manor when James Turner (d.1870) purchased 53½ acres of manorial land together with the lordship in 1864.
 After James died the manor passed to his nephew, Charles Hobbs, who let out the property.

 William Morris and family

 Kelmscott Manor was the country home of the writer, designer and socialist William Morris from 1871 until his death in 1896.
 Today it is owned by the Society of Antiquaries of London, and is open to the public on Thursdays, Fridays and Saturdays during the summer.

 Morris drew great inspiration from the unspoilt authenticity of the house's architecture and craftsmanship, and its organic relationship with its setting, especially its garden.
 The Manor is featured in Morris' work News from Nowhere.
 It also appears in the background of Water Willow, a portrait of his wife, Jane Morris, painted by Dante Gabriel Rossetti in 1871.

 After William Morris's death in 1896, the Manor continued to be occupied by his widow, Jane Morris (who purchased it in 1913) and later, his daughters Jenny and May.
 Jenny died in 1935 and May in 1938.
 She bequeathed the house to Oxford University, on the basis the contents were preserved and the public were granted access.
 The university were unwilling to preserve the house as 'a museum piece' and passed the house and land to the Society of Antiquaries in 1962.